-Most recently, in its Final Report on the Energy Choice Initiative, the PUCN concluded that, "[p]erhaps the most important topic related to potential costs of implementing the Energy Choice Initiative is the issue of divestiture of utility assets and liabilities."
-The PUCN's report discusses in detail the "spectrum of views regarding divestiture, including whether any of Nevada's public utilities would have to divest of their generation assets and/or long-term power purchase agreements," and notes that analyzing and quantifying stranded costs is made difficult because such analysis is "not a linear conversation" and by the fact that "market conditions regarding the costs of generating, transmitting, and delivering electricity are constantly changing."
+Most recently, in its Final Report on the Energy Choice Initiative, the Public Utilities Commission of Nevada (PUCN) concluded that "[p]erhaps the most important topic related to potential costs of implementing the Energy Choice Initiative is the issue of divestiture of utility assets and liabilities."
+The PUCN's report discusses in detail the "spectrum of views regarding divestiture, including whether any of Nevada's public utilities would have to divest of their generation assets and/or long-term power purchase agreements," and notes that analyzing and quantifying stranded costs is made difficult because that it is "not a linear conversation" and by the fact that "market conditions regarding the costs of generating, transmitting, and delivering electricity are constantly changing."